kergoth/mac-setup/NOTES.md

 started it.
 To do so, use sudo visudo and add the line Defaults tty_tickets.

 Disable Handoff and Bluetooth features, if they aren't necessary.

-If you wish, disable Diagnostics & Usage Data.